CYBERSECURE CODER (CSC) Training Course

 • CSSP Auditor

-Course Objectives: In this course, you will understand, assess and respond to security threats and operate a system and network security analysis platform.
+Course Objectives: In this programme, you will learn to understand, assess, and respond to security threats, and operate a system and network security analysis platform.
 You will:

-• Given a scenario, perform ongoing threat landscape research and use data to prepare for incident
+• Given a scenario, conduct ongoing threat landscape research and utilise data to prepare for incidents

-• Given a scenario, use appropriate tools to analyze log
+• Given a scenario, utilise appropriate tools to analyse logs

 • Given a scenario, use regular expressions to parse log files and locate meaningful data